WJGL

 WJGL (96.9 MHz, "96.9 The Eagle") is a commercial FM radio station in Jacksonville, Florida.
 The station is owned by Cox Radio, a division of the Cox Media Group.
 WJGL airs a classic hits radio format that leans towards classic rock, playing primarily rock songs from the 1970s, 80s and some 90s, while avoiding pop/dance artists such as Michael Jackson, Prince and Madonna.

 The station's studios and offices are located on Belfort Parkway in Jacksonville's Southside district.
 The transmitter is off Hogan Road in the Arlington neighborhood.
-WJGL is a Class C FM station, running at an effective radiated power (ERP) of 100,000 watts, from a tower at 1,014 feet (309 m) in height above average terrain (HAAT).
+WJGL is a Class C FM station, running at an effective radiated power (ERP) of 98,000 watts (100,000 with beam tilt), from a tower at 1,014 feet (309 m) in height above average terrain (HAAT).
 Its signal stretches from the Georgia coast to south of St. Augustine, Florida.

 WJGL broadcasts in the HD Radio format.
 WJGL's HD2 channel carries an urban contemporary format, which is also heard on 225-watt translator station W291CI, calling itself "Power 106.1."

 History

 WJHP-FM, WZFM, WZOK-FM

 The 96.9 frequency originally was the home of WJHP-FM which first began experimental broadcasts in 1947, before any other FM stations were on the air in Jacksonville.
 It was the FM counterpart to AM 1320 WJHP (now WJNJ).
 It was owned by The Metropolis Company, a division of The Jacksonville Journal, a defunct afternoon newspaper.
 WJHP-FM mostly simulcast the programming of WJHP.

 In 1960, the call sign was changed to WZFM.
-The call letters switched again in 1961 to WZOK-FM.
-But with FM radio still in its early days, the station signed off in 1962.
+The callsign switched again in 1961 to WZOK-FM.
+With FM radio still in its early days, the station signed off in 1962.
 The license was returned to the Federal Communications Commission (FCC) and the frequency remained unoccupied for seven years.
-WZOK's call-letters later went to Rockford, Illinois.
+WZOK's callsign later went to Rockford, Illinois.